AcademySoftwareFoundation/openvdb/openvdb/openvdb/cmd/openvdb_tool/README.md

 # Terminology

+We introduce three terms: **actions**, **options** and **instructions**.
+Actions are high-level openvdb tools, which each have unique options, e.g. -mesh2ls geo=1 voxel=0.1, where "-mesh2ls" is an action with two options "geo" and "voxel".
+Operations are low-level functions in our stack-based programming language (see below).
+These expressions start with "{" and ends with "}", and ":" is used to separate values and instructions.
+E.g. {1:2:+} is an expression with two values (1 and 2) and one instruction "+", and it reduces to the string value "3".

 Note that **actions** always start with one or more "-" and (except for file names) its associated **options** always contain a "=" and an optional number of leading characters used for identification, e.g. "-erode r=2" is identical to "-erode radius=2.0", but "-erode rr=2" will produce an error since "rr" does not match the first two characters of the expected option "radius".
 Also note that this tool maintains two lists of primitives, namely geometry (i.e. points and meshes) and VDB volumes (that may contain voxels or points).
 They can be referenced with "geo=n" and "vdb=n" where the integer "n" refers to "age" of the primitive.
 That is, "n=0" means the most recent added primitive and "n=1" means the second primitive added to the internal list.
 So, "-mesh2ls g=1" means convert the second to last geometry (here a polygon mesh) to a level set.
 If no other VDB grid exists this level set can be referenced as "vdb=0".
 Thus, "-gauss v=0" means perform a gaussian filter on the most recent level set.
 By default the most recent geometry, i.e. "g=0, or most recent level set, i.e. "v=0", is selected for processing.

 # Stack-based string expressions

 This tool supports its own light-weight stack-oriented programming language that is (very loosely) inspired by Forth.
-Specifically, it uses Reverse Polish Notation (RPN) to define operations that are evaluated during paring of the command-line arguments (options to be precise).
+Specifically, it uses Reverse Polish Notation (RPN) to define instructions that are evaluated during paring of the command-line arguments (options to be precise).
 All such expressions start with the character "{", ends with "}", and arguments are separated by ":".
 Variables starting with "$" are substituted by its (previously) defined values, and variables starting with "@" are stored in memory.
 So, "{1:2:+:@x}" is conceptually equivalent to "x = 1 + 2".
 Conversely, "{$x:++}" is conceptually equivalent "2 + 1 = 3" since "x=2" was already saved to memory.
-This is especially useful in combination loops loops, e.g. "-quiet -for i=1,3,1 -eval {$i:+} -end" will print 2 and 3 to the terminal.
+This is especially useful in combination loops, e.g. "-quiet -for i=1,3,1 -eval {$i:+} -end" will print 2 and 3 to the terminal.
 Branching is also supported, "{$x:1:>:if(0.5:sin?0.3:cos)}" is conceptually equal to "if (x>1) sin(0.5) else cos(0.3)".
-See the root-searching example below and the unit test named "TEST_F(Test_vdb_tool, Translator)" in src/unittest.cpp for all operations currently supported by this scripting language.
+See the root-searching example below or run vdb_tool -eval help="*" to see a list of all instructions currently supported by this scripting language.
 Note that since this language uses characters that are interpreted by most shells it is necessary to use single quotes around strings!
 This is of course not the case when using config files.

 # Building this tool
 At the moment we only provide a gnu Makefile, but it's simple so it shouldn't be hard to roll your own cmake.
 The only mandatory dependency of this command-line tool is [OpenVDB](http://www.openvdb.org).
 Optional dependencies include NanoVDB, libpng, libjpeg, OpenEXR, and Alembic (enable them at the top of the Makefile).